Subjects and Curriculum | Epsom College

 A-levels (Years 12 & 13)

-Students study three A-levels, and to foster independence and responsibility, a core curriculum option.
-A-levels are chosen from Art, Biology, Business, Chemistry, Computer Science, Design & Technology, Drama & Theatre Studies, Economics, English Literature, French, Geography, German, History, Latin, Maths (and Further Maths), Music, Photography, Physical Education, Physics, Politics, Psychology, Religious Studies and Spanish.
+Most students study three A-levels, and to foster independence and responsibility, a core curriculum option.
+A-levels are chosen from Art, Biology, Business, Chemistry, Computer Science, Design & Technology, Drama & Theatre, Economics, English Literature, French, Geography, German, History, Latin, Maths, Music, Photography, Physical Education, Physics, Politics, Psychology, Religious Studies and Spanish.
+Many students with a particular interest in STEM opt to take a fourth A-level in Further Maths, in place of a core curriculum option.

-We also offer the Business BTEC Level 3 National Diploma which is equivalent to studying two A-levels.
+We also offer the Business BTEC Level 3 National Diploma, equivalent to studying two A-levels, and the Sport BTEC Level 3 National Extended Certificate, equivalent to one A-level.

 Core Curriculum

-The academic curriculum is enriched by our Core Curriculum, and pupils pursue one from the following throughout Lower Sixth:
+The academic curriculum is enriched by our Core Curriculum, and students pursue one from the following throughout Lower Sixth:

 • Core Maths